| Type: | Package |

 The active method

-returns the smallest node in the tree, andNULL
+minreturns the smallest node in the tree, andNULLif the tree is empty. max-

 The active method